Protecting and respecting limits

 Seeking help

-If you experience sexually abusive behaviour or other partner violence, look for help:
+If you experience sexually abusive behaviour or other partner violence, seek help:

-- Talk with a health professional.
+- Talk to a health professional.
 Do not feel guilty or ashamed.
 It happens to many people.

 Contact the police if you want to accuse someone officially of sexually abusive behaviour or another kind of partner violence.